google/skia-buildbot/BAZEL_CHEATSHEET.md

 Start [here](https://docs.bazel.build/versions/4.1.0/bazel-overview.html) if you're completely new to Bazel.

-The reference documentation for our Bazel build can be found at the following Golinks:
+The original design documents for our Bazel build can be found at the following Golinks:

  - [go/skia-infra-bazel](http://go/skia-infra-bazel)
  - [go/skia-infra-bazel-frontend](http://go/skia-infra-bazel-frontend)